aaronbloomfield/ccc/hws/arbitrage/index.md

 There is only one submission for this assignment.

 Submission 1: Submit your `arbitrage_trading.py` source code file, along with your completed `arbitrage.py` file, to Gradescope.
-You should not submit the arbitrage_config.py file.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in arbitrage.py, etc.).
+You should not submit the arbitrage_config.py file.
 #### Execution runs

 The submission will make three execution runs, all on the same account.
 The account will start with 10 ether and 0 TCC.
 For all the execution runs, the following value are set: